-- In a bowl, combine flour, sugar, baking powder and salt.
+- Preheat oven to 450°.
+Combine flour, sugar, baking powder and salt.
 Cut in butter until mixture resembles coarse crumbs.
-In a small bowl, whisk egg and half-and-half cream; add all at once to the crumb mixture and stir just until moistened.
+In another bowl, whisk egg and half-and-half.
+Add all at once to crumb mixture; stir just until moistened.

-- Spread batter into a greased 8-in. round baking pan, slightly building up around the edges.
-Bake at 450° for 16-18 minutes or until golden brown.
-Remove from pan and cool on a wire rack.
+- Spread batter into a greased 8-in. round baking pan, slightly building up the edges.
+Bake until golden brown, 16-18 minutes.
+Remove from pan; cool on a wire rack.

-- In a small bowl, beat cream until it begins to thicken.
+- Beat heavy cream until it begins to thicken.
 Add confectioners' sugar and vanilla; beat until stiff peaks form.
-Split cake widthwise in half; butter bottom layer.
-Spoon half of the strawberries over bottom layer.
-Spread with some of the whipped cream.
+Split cake in half crosswise; butter bottom layer.
+Spoon half the strawberries over bottom layer.
+Spread with some whipped cream.
 Cover with top cake layer.
 Top with remaining berries and whipped cream.
 Cut into wedges.
 Yield: 6-8 servings.